MicrosoftDocs/PowerShell-Docs/reference/4.0/PSScheduledJob/About/about_Scheduled_Jobs.md

 DoNotAllowDemandStart  : False
 MultipleInstancePolicy : IgnoreNew
 JobDefinition          : Microsoft.PowerShell.ScheduledJob.ScheduledJobDefinition
 ```

 The following command gets the ProcessJob scheduled job.

 ```
 PS C:> Get-ScheduledJob ProcessJob

 Id         Name            Triggers        Command        Enabled --         ----            --------        -------        -------
 7          ProcessJob      {1}             Get-Process    True
 ```

-The following command uses the Get-Job cmdlet to get all instances
+The following command uses the `Get-Job` cmdlet to get all instances of the
-of the ProcessJob scheduled job that have run thus far.
-The Get-Job
+ProcessJob scheduled job that have run thus far.
+The `Get-Job` cmdlet gets
-cmdlet gets scheduled jobs only when the PSScheduledJob module is
+scheduled jobs only when the **PSScheduledJob** module is imported into the
-imported into the current session.
+current session.

+> [!TIP]
-TIP: Notice that you use the ScheduledJob cmdlets to manage scheduled
+> Notice that you use the scheduled job cmdlets to manage scheduled jobs, but
-jobs, but you use the Job cmdlets to manage instances of scheduled jobs.
+> you use the job cmdlets to manage instances of scheduled jobs.

 ```
 PS C:> Get-Job -Name ProcessJob

 Id     Name        PSJobTypeName  State    HasMoreData   Location   Command